 Why choose Nerdio over the Competition?

 Are you still not sold on using Nerdio for Azure?
 Okay, maybe after checking out these awesome benefits, you’ll be swayed.
-As stated earlier, Microsoft has been honing its virtual desktop manager solution for TWO decades!
+As stated earlier, Microsoft has been honing its virtual desktop management solution for TWO decades!
 So you can have faith that their solution works and continues to be patched for updates and upgrades as they become GA.
 As long as your subscriptions are up-to-date, you won’t have to think twice about doing the upgrade yourself.

 Which brings up the next benefit: Nerdio doesn’t lock customers into a 1-year or multi-year contract.
 They earn your business month-to-month through automation, simplification, and exceptional support.
 All businesses should have a disaster recovery plan.
 Nerdio won’t stand in the way of that.
 Nerdio stays out of the critical path, so if their system is down, your workload will still be accessible.
 That’s so important!

-And last, another benefit to choosing Nerdio for Azure over its competitors is that it has a native approach or its native code to work with Azure and the Microsoft stack.
+And finally, another benefit to choosing Nerdio for Azure over its competitors is that it has a native approach or its native code to work with Azure and the Microsoft stack.
 It doesn’t embed a bunch of third-party software unnecessarily.
 It’s focused on your Azure journey.
 You can see that when you review where Nerdio fits into the journey: it’s there as a pricing tool, deployment tool, and extender right after you’ve migrated to Azure.
 Then, if you gain access to Azure Site Recovery, it’s there helping you optimize on costs by auto-scaling VMs and managing your overall Azure environment before you get invoiced.

 Make sure to ask a Sherweb representative how they can help you get access to Nerdio and gain a unified Azure environment for your virtual desktop solution.